Exploring Kodiak Island and Kodiak National Wildlife Refuge

 Leaving Fossil Beach, we were unexpectedly stalled for 15 minutes as a large group of bison made its way across the road.
 Bison were introduced to the island in the 1990’s as an alternative to cattle.
 Cattle ranchers had been losing dozens of cattle to brown bear each year.
 The bison roam freely and are a spectacle to come upon.
 We enjoyed watching a group of surfers frantically pack up their tent as the bison surrounded their campsite.

-Back in town, we rounded out our day with a pint at Kodiak Island Brewing Company.
+Back in the town of Kodiak, we rounded out our day exploring the island with a pint at Kodiak Island Brewing Company.
 Their taproom has a laid-back atmosphere with several of their craft beers on tap.
 We bought stickers and pint glasses to take home with us.

 We spent the next morning sightseeing in town.
 The Kodiak Fisheries Research Center provided a look into the marine biodiversity in the area with a large free-standing aquarium, touch tank, and interpretive displays.
 We gained a deeper understanding of Kodiak’s Russian heritage at the Baranoff Museum.
-The Alutiiq museum pays tribute to the Alaska Native culture of the region.
+The Alutiiq Museum is also well worth a visit and pays tribute to the Alaska Native culture of the region.

 That afternoon, we drove north of town to Fort Abercrombie State Historical Park.
 The park has several interpretive trails that tell the story of the World War II activity in the area.
 A coastal defense installation during the war, the public can now tour old bunkers and see the cannons once stationed here for military defense.
 We hiked along a bluff with pockets of wildflowers that seemed to be around every turn.
 The forest here is lush with big old-growth Sitka Spruce and bright green vegetation.